theislab/huCIRA/README.md

 [badge-tests]: https://img.shields.io/github/actions/workflow/status/theislab/cytokine_dict/test.yaml?branch=main
 [badge-docs]: https://img.shields.io/readthedocs/cytokine_dict

-huCIRA provides an easy-to-use interface to analyze cytokine signaling and cytokine-induced immune program enrichment in transcriptomic datasets.
+huCIRA (human Cytokine Immune Response Analysis) provides an easy-to-use interface to analyze cytokine signaling and cytokine-induced immune program enrichment in transcriptomic datasets.

 To get started, simply supply a transcriptomic dataset annotated with immune cell types and the experimental conditions of interest.
 Using our dictionary as a reference, huCIRA allows you to infer differential cytokine activity and immune program activation across conditions and to map cytokine-mediated interactions between immune cells.
 Under the hood, huCIRA is based on [gseapy](https://github.com/zqfang/GSEApy/tree/master/gseapy) to run enrichment analyses.